 PHS Human Subjects And Clinical Trials Information Form

 The Grants.gov PHS_HumanSubjectsAndClinicalTrialsInfo form can transmit the necessary information and attachments required for your application in relation to human subjects.
 You should check your program announcement for instructions on how to complete the form and which attachments should be included (and the formatted associated with the attachments).
 Information for this form is populated from the Compliance section in Kuali Research - specifically Human Subjects special review type.
+Also, the general Grants.gov questionnaire collects the necessary Human Specimens information.
 The associated attachments can be added in the Attachments and Compliance tab.
 Below outlines how to add the necessary attachments and other compliance information in Kuali Research to map to the given fields in the form.

-Once a Grants.gov opportunity containing the PHS_HumanSubjectsAndClinicalTrialsInfo form is attached and marked as included in your federally-sponsored proposal you can upload the necessary attachments and complete the Compliance panel to populate/map the necessary information for each section of the form.
+Once a Grants.gov opportunity containing the PHS_HumanSubjectsAndClinicalTrialsInfo form is attached and marked as included in your federally-sponsored proposal you can upload the necessary attachments, fill out the questionnaire question, and complete the Compliance panel to populate/map the necessary information for each section of the form.

 Within the Compliance tab of the proposal you can add the Special Review Type of Human Subjects.
 The following new fields have been added to this specific compliance entry to accommodate the PHS Human Subjects and Clinical Trials Information form: